dqyi11/sphero_ros/README.md

-This project is forked from Sphero ROS.
+This project is forked from Sphero ROS( https://github.com/mmwise/sphero_ros ).

 BB-8 driver (from https://github.com/jchadwhite/SpheroBB8-python) is used in creating ROS node support.

 sphero_ros